Beexoul/Beexoul/README.md

 - 👯 I'm good at **frontend and UI designing**
 - 📧 shivarajpaudel.contact@gmail.com
 - 📷 I'm a bad photographer
-- and a good student 😉😉
+- and also a good student 😉😉

 <h3 align="left">Languages and Tools:</h3>